kendru/learn-cljs/content/section-3/lesson-16-grokking-collections.md

 ];
 ```

-_Modeling an Contact Book in JavaScript_
+_Modeling a Contact Book in JavaScript_

 1. Outer structure is an array for organizing a list of contacts
 2. Inner structure is an object for describing a contact by a specific set of properties